unified-doc/unified-doc/readme.md

 - [`unified-doc-parse-text`][unified-doc-parse-text]

 ### Search Algorithms
-Search algorithms use a unified search interface to return search results based on the provided `query` and `textContent` of a document by using a custom implementation.
+Search algorithms use a unified search interface to return search results based on the provided `query` when searching across a document's `textContent`.
 - [`unified-doc-search-micromatch`][unified-doc-search-micromatch]

 ### Hast Utils